Danildo/ToDoTaskApp/README.md

-Sure!
-Here's an updated README section explaining the benefits of using modular architecture:

----
+# Todo Task Manager

 ## Developer's Note

 During the development of this project, I utilized (AI) artificial intelligence as a support tool to enhance the Documentation and test of my work.

----

-# Todo Task Manager

 ## Overview